syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

         PdfStandardFont contentFont = new PdfStandardFont(PdfFontFamily.TimesRoman, 12);
-        PdfTextElement content = new PdfTextElement("This component demonstrates fetching data from a service and Exporting the data to PDF, Excel, Word and PowerPoint files using Syncfusion .NET file format libraries.", contentFont, PdfBrushes.Black);
+        PdfTextElement content = new PdfTextElement("This component demonstrates fetching data from a service and Exporting the data to PDF document using Syncfusion .NET PDF library.", contentFont, PdfBrushes.Black);
         PdfLayoutFormat format = new PdfLayoutFormat();
         format.Layout = PdfLayoutType.Paginate;